The Arts Society Hawke’s Bay

 With the speakers who deliver by live broadcast, there are opportunities to view additional topics from home.
 Links will be sent by email.

-In 2024 we offer a mix of accredited The Arts Society speakers from the UK, two from New Zealand and one Australian-based.
+In 2025 we offer seven accredited The Arts Society speakers from the UK and one Australian-based.
 Six of these will be with us in person and two will come via live broadcast from the UK.
 With the online talks, there are opportunities to view additional topics from home, tuning in to the gatherings hosted by the other Societies around the country.

 We hope that things will run smoothly but will be ready to adapt our programme arrangements if necessary.